esaramago/base-element/readme.md

     }
   }

-  static observedAttributes = ['myProperty'] // Array of attribute names to observe for changes
+  // Array of attribute names to observe for changes
+  // Only needed if you want to observe attributes changes, like document.querySelector('my-component').setAttribute('my-attribute', 'value') static observedAttributes = ['my-attribute']

   styles() {
     return /* css */`